Kitchen Authority

 Our only complaint is that it’s not the prettiest of models but at half the price of its nearest competitor it’s a no-brainer.

-You can check the latest price of the ZENY Programmable Bread Maker on Amazon.
+You can check the latest price of the ZENY Programmable Bread Maker online.

 This is a solid beginner’s bread maker.
 It comes with a great recipe guide which gives you plenty of ideas to put the 19 pre programmed settings inside to good use.